-Belem Lett is a Sydney based artist and Director of Wellington St Projects.
-Lett graduated with a BFA (hons Class1 ) in 2008 and an MFA in 2012.
-He has participated in over 30 group and several solo exhibitions since graduating.
-In 2010 he received the Brett Whiteley Travelling Art Scholarship.
-In 2011 he held a residency at the Cite Internationale des Arts in Paris.
-He has exhibited at Art Fairs including Spring 1883 (Melbourne), Den Fair (Melbourne) and Sydney Contemporary (Sydney).
-Lett has also been a finalist in multiple prizes including: The Tim Olsen Drawing Prize (Highly Commended), Fishers Ghost art Award, NAB emerging Artist award, The Sunshine coast art award, The Padddington Art prize (Highly Commended), The Chippendale New World Art Prize, and The Elaine Bermingham National Watercolour Prize (Highly Commended).
+Belem Lett is a Sydney based artist as well as Director of Wellington St Projects.
+Lett graduated with a Bachelor of Fine Arts in 2008 and a Master of Fine Arts by research from University of New South Wales Art and Design in 2012.
+Lett was a recipient of the Brett Whiteley Travelling Art Scholarship in 2010 and undertook a residency at the Cité Internationale des Arts in Paris in 2011.
+Lett has held numerous solo and group exhibitions as well as presenting his work at Fairs including Spring 1883 (Melbourne), Den Fair (Melbourne) and Sydney Contemporary (Sydney).
+Lett has also been a finalist in multiple prizes including: The Sunshine Coast Art Award, The Padddington Art Prize (Highly Commended), Fishers Ghost Art Award, The Elaine Bermingham National Watercolour Prize (Highly Commended), The Chippendale New World Art Prize and the NAB Emerging Artist Award.
+Carrie McCarthy